-Five Questions for Part-time Lecturer Richard A. Spillane Jr., who directs the Babson College Fund program.
+Five Questions for Part-time Lecturer Richard A. Spillane Jr., who is on the Cutler Center Advisory Board and former director of the Babson College Fund program.
 He spent 30 years in the money management business, most recently in senior leadership positions at Fidelity Investments.

 What makes Babson stand out to you?